open-metadata/OpenMetadata/openmetadata-docs/content/deployment/upgrade/docker.md

 ### 2. Add volumes and port mapping

-This step is only required if you had not that yet.
+This step is only required if you have not done that yet.

 1. Stop docker compose
 2. Update the `mysql` service in the compose file so that it looks like: